 How to coach a leader and the roadblocks along the way

-Generally speaking, what are the roadblocks to coaching?
+What are the roadblocks to coaching?
 For example, does a client require a good degree of adaptability or flexibility?
 And what kinds of leaders will find the greatest success from coaching sessions?

 - A trusting relationship with their coach